 Despite all the detailed resources about relocating internationally, many people still believe that moving to another country is an impossible dream.
-While it’s true, moving abroad isn’t simple, it may be easier than you think if you know what to expect.
+While it’s true that moving abroad to another country isn’t simple, it may be easier than you think if you know what to expect.

-Difficulties And Problems Preventing You From Moving To Another Country Internationally
+Fears Preventing You From Moving Internationally To Another Country

-As someone who’s lived in several countries, as a child, young adult and now a married woman with children, I know all too well the challenges, concerns, and fears one might have about moving to a different country.
+As someone who’s lived in several countries as a child, young adult and now a married woman with children, I know all too well the challenges, concerns, and fears one might have about moving to another country.